 A Designer should have worked on previous lx crews and have a working knowledge of theatrical lighting principles.

-Once the set design is complete and approved, the Lighting Designer will use those plans to create his/her light design, within a given budget.
+Once the set design is complete and approved, the Lighting Designer will use those plans to create their light design, within a given budget.
 The Designer is responsible for developing a complete light plot showing instrument type, location (plan & section), color, and channnel assignment.
 The complete light plot is due no later than 2 weeks prior to load-in.

-During the weeks between the submission of the set design and the due date for the light plot, the Lighting Designer should be developing his/her design based on viewing rehearsals, equipment lists, budget, and meetings with the director, keeping the Technical Advisor and the rest of the design team informed about the development of the design.
-The Master Electrician should also be involved as early as possible so that he/she will have ample time to plan on the required crew size and work calls required.
+During the weeks between the submission of the set design and the due date for the light plot, the Lighting Designer should be developing their design based on viewing rehearsals, equipment lists, budget, and meetings with the director, keeping the Technical Advisor and the rest of the design team informed about the development of the design.
+The Master Electrician should also be involved as early as possible so that they will have ample time to plan on the required crew size and work calls required.
 The Designer accepts that there are limits to the number of lighting instruments that may be used in a Dramat production.
 These limits vary by facility and production type and are included in the Position Packet supplied by the Dramat.
 The Designer agrees to work with the Technical Advisor to ensure that these limits are not exceeded.

 Eight Weeks Prior to Load In

 Attend concept meetings with the Director and other designers to develop design concepts and establish a schedule for sharing design plans.